Synthetic-BioSystems-Lab/lab-protocols/Electroporation_Transformation.md

 ## Purpose

-Electroporation-based transformation of electrocompetent cells with plasmid DNA, followed by recovery in SOC and downstream plating.
+Electroporation-based transformation of electrocompetent cells with plasmid DNA.

 ---